anoochit/ai_agent/adk_imagine/README.md

 "new_message": {
     "role": "user",
     "parts": [{
-    "text": "black sneck roll on a branch of tree in the desert within sun light" }]
+    "text": "a lizard walking on a dry branch tree  in the desert on the dawn of the sun light" }]
 }
 }'